stavrosal/RecycleIT/README.md

 - A server with MariaDB and a database named "users".
 - Android 8.

-**IMPORTANT: This project is for education purposes only.
+**IMPORTANT: This project is for educational purposes only.
 User data is stored unencrypted (plaintext)!**

 # Deployment
 - Insert the .sql file (it is in the db_files folder) into the database.